 - Emmental

-This is a Swiss-looking, medium-hard cow’s milk cheese that has a mild savory taste.
+This is a Swiss-looking, medium-hard cow’s milk cheese with a mild savory taste.
 Use this cheese on pizza, but only when paired with softer cheese.

 The cheese alone has more oil, which will make it stodgy.